weuzor/bowden_cutter/README.md

 # Bowden Filament Cutter for Voron Stealthburner

-With the following modifications the Voron Stealthburner will be able to cut filament independent of toolhead position or movement which comes with quite a few advantages for multi material printing.
+With the following modifications the Voron Stealthburner will be able to cut filament independent of toolhead position and and without generating any forces on the xy belts.
 The price to pay is a second PTFE tube coming out of the printhead which is more or less permanently attached to the bowden actuator.

----
 <img width="438" alt="toolhead_CW2" src="https://github.com/user-attachments/assets/51eff1ab-1d54-44e3-b260-746bf7f76ad4" />
 <img width="438" alt="toolhead_G2E" src="https://github.com/user-attachments/assets/98eed216-c57a-49ed-b12f-e91e23c47bbf" />

+---

 ## BLADE SHUTTLE
 ### Required hardware